-The Future Electric Utility Regulation Series, a new series of reports from Berkeley Lab, taps leading thinkers to grapple with complex regulatory issues for electricity.
+The Future Electric Utility Regulation Series, a series of reports from Berkeley Lab, taps leading thinkers to grapple with complex regulatory issues for electricity.

 The electric sector in the United States is seeing significant changes in technologies, customer desires, load growth, and federal and state policies and regulations.
-These reports tap leading thinkers with diverse perspectives on the future of electric utility regulation and business models and achieving a reliable, affordable and flexible power system.
+These reports tap leading thinkers with diverse perspectives on the future of electric utility regulation and business models and achieving a reliable, affordable, clean and flexible power system.

 To receive news about Future Electric Utility Regulation, such as upcoming reports and webinars, please sign up for our mailing list below.